spirosara/Assignments/Canon-Gender Wage Gap.md

 We will start by looking at the main causes of the gender wage gap especially where these causes stem from behavior of all those involved in the firm and also its customers.
 Secondly we will look at how employee motivation is determined and affected by the behavior and trust exhibited by employers and by how they are rewarded for their efforts.
 Thirdly we will look at how labor unions bargain for among other things the wages of employees in certain sectors and how specifically they do not act solely out of self-interest such as classical economics suggests.
 Finally we will see how job search decisions for both the employed as well as the unemployed, who are willing to work, are affected by time preferences, such as impatience, and other behavioral variables that affect the job search decision.

 #### *_Gender wage gap & Labor participation choices_*
 The first factor that we address is the root of existence of wage gaps.
-Gender wage gap is the difference between the average gross hourly earnings of men and women expressed as a percentage of the average gross hourly earnings of men.
-Nowadays, there are numerous causes that bring about the gender wage gap (GWG), which is one case of unfair compensation between men and women.
+Gender wage gap (GWG) is the difference between the average gross hourly earnings of men and women expressed as a percentage of the average gross hourly earnings of men.
+Nowadays, there are numerous causes that bring about the gender wage gap , which is one case of unfair compensation between men and women.
 Neoclassical Economics can expose these causes at a significant point through concepts as utility maximization, self-interest and fixed preferences.
 However, recent studies have started to concentrate their analysis on behavioral and psychological aspects that affect considerably the GWG.

 Nonetheless, it has to be mentioned that Behavioral Economics contributes complementarily to Neoclassical Economics.
 It is important to note that they do not try to define a new dimension for the GWG, but are merely trying to look at it from a different perspective.
 These wage inequalities across gender affect the choices of employees and employers, which constitute the human pool of labor participation.